-You don’t show the end results, you explain what you’re doing as you’re doing it.
+You don’t show the results, you explain what you’re doing as you’re doing it.

-Testimonials are great especially when clients or customers provide them without prompting.
+Testimonials are great pieces of web content, especially when clients or customers provide them without prompting.

-Take websites like Amazon that have book reviews and testimonials rated by people who have purchased the product before you.
+Take websites like Amazon with book reviews and testimonials rated by people who have purchased the product before you.

 Testimonials reduce risk.

-The video interview format give his potential and existing customers an insight into other people’s experiences in business.
+Video interviews give potential and existing customers valuable content and an insight into other people’s experiences in business.

-You do need good production values but video interview content adds the human element that written word sometimes does not convey.
+Video interview content adds a human element that the written word sometimes doesn’t convey.

 Steven Pressfield talks about almost puking up when he and his business partner started doing video interviews to promote their new product.

-After trial and error they figured out the best solution was not to talk to the camera but to let the camera roll and they just talk to each other naturally.
+After trial and error, they figured out the best solution was not to talk to the camera but to let the camera roll, and they just talked to each other naturally.

 Creating website content for websites has been a common client issue for many web professionals.

-I sat down with my client, Dave, in a restaurant and I read out a list of prepared questions about roofing.
+I sat down with a small business owner, Dave, in a restaurant and read out a list of prepared questions about his services.

-The recorded answers from Dave were transcribed and put on his faq page.
+The recorded answers from Dave were transcribed and put on his FAQ web page.

-The reason why ‘how to’ content is powerful is because people use Google to find a solution to their problem.
+‘How to’ content is so powerful in search engines because people use Google to find a solution to their problems.

-And Google aim to reward the best content for a users questions with top search rankings.
+And Google aims to reward the best website content for a user’s questions with top search rankings.

-When skaters type “how to do a skateboard kick-flip” then they are looking for an answer to their problem.
+When skaters type “how to do a skateboard kick-flip, ” they are looking for an answer to their problem.

-And the best way to serve up a solution to create, for example, a ‘how to do a skateboard kick-flip’ page either on YouTube or on your website.
+And the best way to serve up a solution is to create, for example, a ‘how to do a skateboard kickflip page on a YouTube, Facebook, IGTV video or on your website.

-A worried client once told me he was concerned about this approach as he would lose potential customers if he showed or explained to prospective customers how he did things.
+A worried client once told me he would lose potential customers if he showed or explained how his products and services were produced.